salomepoulain/bachelorproject/README.md

 # LAMMPS MT DATA FILE GENERATOR FOR BACHELORPROJECT 2024

 Understanding clays, namely smectites, might give insight into the origin of life.
-It has been shown that amino acid may adsorb to the surface area of the clay within the interlayer space, particulary on Montmorrilonite (MT).
-Molecular Dynamic simulations can give greater insight.
+It has been shown that amino acids like lysine may adsorb to the surface area of the clay within the interlayer space, particulary on Montmorrilonite (MT).
+Molecular Dynamic simulations can give greater insight into the swelling behavious and adsorption process.
 A forcefield called 'CLAYFF' works particulary well for clay simulations, and works together with CVFF.
 This forcefield requires LAMMPS to run the simulation.
 For this simulation to be ran, a .DATA file is necessary, storing all information and parameters of the required system.
 Using an Object Oriented approach with python, this code helps to easily generate a .DATA file, with various parameters and options.

 ***